toolleeo/cli-apps/README.md

 * [Web browser](#browser) (16), [Web development](#webdev) (24), [Writing](#writing) (9)

 Some links to [related resources](#resources).

+## <a name="ai"></a>AI / ChatGPT

+Interfaces and front-ends to GPT engines and other artificial intelligence enabled tools.

+* [AI](https://github.com/nitefood/ai-bash-gpt) - A commandline ChatGPT client in BASH with conversation/completion support.
+* [AIChat](https://github.com/sigoden/aichat) - Using ChatGPT/GPT-3.5/GPT-4 in the terminal.
+* [ata](https://github.com/rikhuijzer/ata) - Ask the Terminal Anything: OpenAI GPT in the terminal.
+* [Chatblade](https://github.com/npiv/chatblade) - Chatblade is a versatile command-line interface (CLI) tool designed to interact with OpenAI's ChatGPT.
+* [chatgpt](https://github.com/mglantz/chatgpt) - Simple command line integration to Chat GPT.
+* [clevercli](https://github.com/clevercli/clevercli) - ChatGPT powered CLI utilities.
+Easily add new prompt types.
+* [cligpt](https://github.com/paij0se/cligpt) - ChatGPT but in the terminal.
+* [gpterm](https://github.com/MakisChristou/gpterm) - Yet another command-line chat GPT frontend written in Rust.
+* [HAL 2023](https://github.com/Brutuski/hal2023-cli) - Inspired by the infamous HAL9000, it is a simple script to chat with OpenAI's ChatGPT.
+* [Instrukt](https://github.com/blob42/Instrukt) - A integrated AI environment in the terminal.
+Build, test and instruct agents.

 ## <a name="flashcard"></a>Anki, decks and flashcards